Bornholmer Party

-The Bornholmer Party (Bornholmerpartiet), or better known by its name prior to 2015; the Bornholm's Self-Government Party (Bornholms Selvstyre parti), is a local political party in Denmark, which seeks to establish the independence or autonomy of Bornholm, a small island in the Baltic Sea with a population of slightly below 40,000 people.
+The Bornholmer Party (Bornholmerpartiet), or better known by its name prior to 2015; the Bornholm's Self-Government Party (Bornholms Selvstyre parti), is a local political party in Denmark, which seeks to establish autonomy for Bornholm, a small island in the Baltic Sea with a population of slightly below 40,000 people.
 Founded in the 1990s, the party has seen only minor successes, securing at most a few hundred votes at a time.

 The party was founded in the 1990s by Tonny Borrinjaland who led the party until he left in 2021 to join the Danish People's Party.